-This started almost a year ago after I stopped working a cruise ship.
+This started almost a year ago after I stopped working on a cruise ship.
 I was looking around and wondering what I could do to be a digital nomad.
 I didn’t find anything in the beginning.
 I was a little lost.
-Then I stopped and said, “Well, what would I like to do to be free, so I can work from any country?”
-I stopped for a month to think about it and then I found out about Bridge, and I decided to do the course.
+Then, I stopped and said, “Well, what would I like to do to be free, so I can work from any country?”
+I stopped for a month to think about it, and then I found out about Bridge, and I decided to do the course.

 I think being a digital nomad has been in my soul ever since.
 This is what makes me happy because I feel so bored to be stuck in one place and have a physical job and do the same things.
 I wasn’t happy with that.
 It’s not for me.

 I just create a little plan.
-The thing that I was in my mind was that I needed to get the vaccine.
+The thing that was on my mind was that I needed to get the vaccine.
 I thought, if I have the vaccine, I can go wherever I want and I will be free.
 I just had one invitation to do a summer job in Greece.
 I went back there because I was in Athens before the pandemic.
-I have the Social Security number and everything so it was really easy to go to the pharmacy, book the vaccine, and get the two shots within a month.
+I have the Social Security number and everything, so it was really easy to go to the pharmacy, book the vaccine, and get the two shots within a month.
 After that, I was free to do anything.

 Right now, with the vaccine, it’s easy to get the bus, get a plane, or go to hostels.
 It’s as easy now as it was before the pandemic.
 So, for me, I can’t see anything that was changed.

 You returned to traveling abroad some months ago.
 Which countries have you been to in recent months?